 Policy on Notification

 Please Note: The Maine Masonic College does not require participants to register in order to attend its programs and classes.
-However, if you wish to partake in meals or if you wish to be notified on any postponement or changes in times and/or locations, you should register with the College secretary, Theresa Hatch at the Grand Lodge of Maine: 843-1086.
+However, if you wish to partake of meals or if you wish to be notified of any postponement or changes in times and/or locations, you should register with the College's secretary, Theresa Hatch at the Grand Lodge of Maine: 843-1086.

 The College Briefly...

 Our name inspires us to a 'higher educational calling'.
-We are not a bricks and mortar school but a 'Temple of Knowledge', offering a growing variety of learning opportunities in various modalities.
+We are not a bricks and mortar school but a 'Temple of Knowledge', offering learning opportunities in various modalities.

 We believe that Freemasonry is relevant in society today, helping to create a continuum of knowledge for those who are interested in personal enrichment.